rewanthtammana/sigstore-the-easy-way/guide/cosign/attach-artifacts.md

 ## Set image

-We can follow the steps from this [section](./sign-and-verify-with-key.md#set-image), to set image.
-Just make sure you have $IMAGE set appropriately.
+We can follow the steps from [this section](./sign-and-verify-with-key.md#set-image) to set the image.
+Let's ensure the `IMAGE` variable is set.

 ```bash
 echo $IMAGE